zandershah/notes/math239.md

 ## Kőnig's Theorem

 In a bipartite graph, the size of a maximum matching is equal to the size of a minimum cover.

+## Augmenting Paths

+**Definition**: An **alternating** path with respect to a matching $M$ is a path where consecutive edges alternate between being in $M$ and not in $M$.

+**Definition**: An **augmenting path** is an alternating path that starts and ends with different unsaturated vertices.

+If we have an augmenting path, then we can enlarge our matching by switching edges in $M$ and not in $M$.

+**Theorem**: If there exists an augmenting path with respect to a matching $M$, then $M$ is not a maximum matching.

+The converse is also true.

+## Bipartite Matching Algorithm

+Given bipartite graph, we will repeatedly find augmenting paths to enlarge a matching.
+When we can't find one, we would have produced a matching and a cover of the same size.

+What does an augmenting path look like in a bipartite graph?

+Suppose wlog it starts in $A$.
+Then it must end in $B$.